GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 have ornamental value and can be used on any map projection.
 As for map scales, a directional map rose is added with :doc:`psbasemap` or :doc:`pscoast` and selected by the **-Td** option.
 This option accepts the *reference* point where the map rose's *anchor* should be pinned.
-In addition to the required *refpoint* argument (and its standard modifiers) there is one required and two optional modifiers:
+In addition to the required *refpoint* and *anchor* arguments (and their standard modifiers) there is one required and two optional modifiers:

 #.
 Size of map rose.
 Use **+w**\ *size* to specify the full width and height of the rose.
 A 3 cm
    rose would require **+w**\ 3c.